 I’ll be honest with you.
 Those Beats by Dr.Dre headphones are nothing special.
 Sure, they look cool but, come on, they’re really just regular headphones with Dr.Dre’s name on them.

 That’s the power of social proof, though.
 We see all these celebrities endorsing different products, and we want those products too.
 Every time Oprah so much as mentions a product on her show, sales spike like Mount Everest.
 You could become a millionaire by just getting Oprah to endorse you.

-But, you don’t really need an Oprah or a Dre (is he a even a real doctor?).
+But, you don’t really need an Oprah or a Dr. Dre.
 Of course, their influence does help, but social proof is more than just that.
 Think about your own shopping experiences.
 When you go to Amazon to buy a blender, would you look at the one with no reviews or the one with ten 5-star reviews?
 The answer is obvious.

 Both blenders could be great, and the one with no reviews may even be a new and improved product, but the 5-star reviews and raving testimonials on the other blender will influence you more.
 Remember, these are ratings from people you’ve never met!
 Yet, customer reviews are 12 times more trusted than product descriptions.

 It actually makes sense, if you think about it.
 We may not know the reviewer, but if we see lots of people talking about something, we’ll likely follow them simply because we are social creatures.
 It’s this social nature that allowed humans to form civilizations and evolve from the Stone Age.

 Are you starting to see how powerful social proof can be for your online course?
 It’s not a new concept.
 It’s something that we as a species have relied on for thousands of years.
 In this post, we’re going to show you how to capitalize on this.

 How Social Proof Helps You

 Ok, so social proof is awesome.
 But what exactly does it do for your online course?
 Here are three things it does –